 - Machinery that has GPS steering is likely to have boundary files recorded which can be transferred to your computer.

 - If you have mapped your farm with other software, for example Google Earth, you may be able to export this information

 You can check if you have some of these files on your computer already by doing a search for some of the most common file extensions: .shp, .shx, .dbf, .kml and .kmz.

-- In the fieldmargin web app go to the fields tab and click on ‘Import’
+- In the fieldmargin web app go to the fields tab and click on ‘ADD’ and the "IMPORT"

 - You will be shown a list of ways you can use to import fields, in the list you will see ‘Boundary Uploader’.
-Click the ‘Upload’ button next to this section
+Click the ‘Upload files’ button next to this section

 - On the next screen click ‘Choose files’ and select the files you would like to upload

 - When you’re happy with your selections click ‘Submit’